 - Add flour and mix.
 Stop whisking with mixer and gently fold in egg whites with a spatula.

-- Grease or line a 28 – 30 centimeters spring form with parchment paper and insert mixture.
+- Grease or line a 28 – 30 centimeters spring form pan with parchment paper and insert mixture.

 - Wash a coin and fold into a small piece of aluminum foil.

-- Place in mixture.
+- Place it in the batter.

 - Decorate with Royal Icing or just sprinkle icing sugar on top.
 (The icing decoration was made by my daughter).